MarkusThill/MarkusThill.github.io/_posts/2024-03-01-fibonacci-closed.md

 thumbnail: assets/img/thumbnail-paul-milasan.jpg
 ---

-The Fibonacci sequence might be one of the most famous sequences in the field of mathmatics and computer science.
-Already high school students starting with programming classes compute the first few Fibonacci numbers with their programs using different iterative or recursive approaches.
-One reason for its popularity might be that the Fibonacci sequence is closely related to many other fields of math and physics, often in very astonishing ways which one might not expect.
-Usually, the Fibonacci sequence is defined in a recursive manner.
-Hence, in order to compute the n-th Fibonacci number all previous Fibonacci numbers have to be computed first.
-In this blog post we will derive an interesting closed-form solution to directly compute any arbitrary Fibonacci number without the necessity to obtain its predecessors first.
+The Fibonacci sequence might be one of the most famous sequences in the field of mathematics and computer science.
+High school students starting with programming classes already compute the first few Fibonacci numbers with their programs using different iterative or recursive approaches.
+One reason for its popularity might be that the Fibonacci sequence is closely related to many other fields of math and physics, often in astonishing ways that one might not expect.
+Usually, the Fibonacci sequence is defined recursively.
+Hence, to compute the n-th Fibonacci number, all previous Fibonacci numbers must be calculated first.
+In this blog post, we will derive an intriguing closed-form solution to directly compute any arbitrary Fibonacci number without first obtaining its predecessors.
 Interestingly, we will solve this problem with the help of a tool -- the so called Z-Transform -- which is actually more common in the field of digital signal processing.

 <!--more-->